Docs

 {{ end }}

 The underlying partial uses a similar call.
 Notable differences are the validated arguments (. instead of .Params) and the group (partial instead of shortcode).
-Partials are not aware of their context, so a generic error is logged instead.
+Partials are not aware of their context, so the position argument is dropped.

 {{ end }}